AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/instructor-management.md

 1. Type a skill name in the **Search** field.
 This populates a list with the skills.

-1. Select skills from the list.
-The selected skills appear as tags.
+1. Select skills from the list. <br> The selected skills appear as tags.

 1. Select **Save**.

-#### Create a new skill
+### Create a new skill

 If the required skill is not available, you can create it directly from the profile.